MicrosoftDocs/SupportArticles-docs/Teams/meetings/resolve-teams-meeting-add-in-issues.md

 [!INCLUDE [Microsoft Support and Recovery Assistant note](../../includes/sara-note-new-teams.md)]

-If you have multiple users affected by the issues, you can use the Enterprise version of the Assistant.
+If you have multiple users affected by the issues, you can use the [Enterprise version of Microsoft Support and Recovery Assistant](/microsoft-365/troubleshoot/administration/sara-command-line-version#supported-switches).
 This is a command-line version of the Assistant that can be scripted to detect and fix most issues automatically without requiring user interaction.
-For details about how to use the Enterprise version of the Assistant, see [Enterprise version of Microsoft Support and Recovery Assistant](/microsoft-365/troubleshoot/administration/sara-command-line-version#supported-switches).

 ### Fix the issue manually